 Add your music to the library!
 You can upload your own music to the creative commons licensed library of music on this site for peer review, remixing, or use on other people's projects.

-Become a paying member!
-You can make a donation to help offset the costs of running this free service.
-Donors also receive nice gifts, such as the ability to download the entire collection as a single ZIP file.
+Become a paying SuperStar!
+You can make a contribution to help offset the costs of running this free service.
+SuperStars also gain the ability to download the entire collection as a single ZIP file.

 In two words: Not necessarily.
-Our policy is to require that contributors only upload original sounds that they are giving up into the public domain, but there's no way for us to be sure that 100% of the sounds on this site are free and clear from any copyright restrictions.
+Our policy is to require that contributors only upload original sounds that they are giving up into the public domain.
+The curator, Canton Becker, makes a good effort to remove obviously copyrighted content.
+However there's no way to be sure that 100% of the sounds on this site are free and clear from any copyright restrictions.
 You'll have to use your own judgement.

 The Digital Millennium Copyright Act ("DMCA") provides a mechanism for notifying service providers of claims of unauthorized use of copyrighted materials.
 Under the DMCA, a claim must be sent to the service providers Designated Agent.
 If you believe in good faith that SAMPLESWAP.ORG should be notified of a possible online copyright infringement, please notify SAMPLESWAP.ORG's Designated Agent: